MarkEmery/writerDeck-mouse-to-keyboard-daemon/README.md

 cd writerDeck-mouse-to-keyboard-daemon
 ./bin/pip3 install evdev keyboard
 ```
-Now we need to find the event handler for our mouse.
-With it plugged in, run lsusb and note the device ID.
+With the mouse plugged in, run lsusb and note the device ID.
 In the example below it's 30DA:0300.

 ```
 root@writerdeck:/etc/rc5.d# lsusb